AprilMelnick/A-B-Testing/readme.md

 ## 💻 Test 2

 Following the directional cue principle of Conversion Centered Design, I flipped the image so that the man's eyes are focused on the area we want you to read: the paragraph above the call to action.
+This sort of subtle change has been shown to draw the user's attention to the desired action, a click on the download button.

 $~~~~~~~~~~~$